.nu: Administration

 Unlike most ccTLDs, .nu is not administered by a representative of its country.

 In 1997, IANA awarded administration of .nu to The IUSN Foundation (formerly 'Internet Users Society - Niue'), a Massachusetts-based non-profit organisation.
 The administration and technical operation of the domain were transferred to The Internet Foundation in Sweden (IIS) in September 2013.
 The IIS said that 66.7 percent of "active" .nu domains at the time were registered to Swedish users.

 The government of Niue has been trying to administer the .nu ccTLD since at least 2003.
 In November 2018, the government of Niue initiated a lawsuit against the IIS in the Stockholm District Court to obtain control over the domain.
 It stated that the Foundation had "taken over Niue's .nu domain without consent in 2013", resulting in a significant loss of revenue for the country.
 Niue's government stated that the .nu domain was a "national asset of Niue" and had been taken over "unfairly", estimating that it had earned between $27 million and $37 million for the IIS.
 A later estimate by Niue's legal team stated that the country had missed out on a total of during the combined time that the domain had been administered by IUSN and the IIS.
 The IIS responded by saying that "It was and is essential for the Swedish internet infrastructure that .nu works in a stable and secure way", and that it had "done the necessary investigations before deciding to become the registry in 2013, involving several leading legal specialists and a direct contact with the relevant governmental institutions".

 The government of Niue continues the legal discussion on two fronts: directly with ICANN to get the domain name back, and with the Swedish government to reclaim the lost profits.
 Toke Talagi, the Premier of Niue from 2008 to 2020, called it a form of neo-colonialism.

 While Niue lost its case in the lower court of Södertörns Tingsrätt, they appealed, and the court date for the appeal has been set to 19 and 20 May 2025 in Svea Hovrätt.

+On 5 June 2025, the Court of Appeal dismissed the appeal, confirming that The Internet Foundation in Sweden had complied with all relevant regulations in its administration of the .nu domain.
+The court also ruled that the foundation could not be held liable for damages under Swedish foundation law.

+The decision effectively ended Niue’s legal efforts in Sweden to reclaim control of the .nu domain or obtain compensation.